Nigcra/nJukebox/README.md

 # 🎵 nJukebox

-A web-based jukebox application with local music library and Spotify integration.
+**nJukebox** (Node.js Jukebox) is a web-based jukebox application with local music library and Spotify integration.
 Built for personal use - may require customization for other scenarios.

 ## 📸 Screenshots